 “From the customer’s point of view, the greatest need for improvement is in salespeople’s knowledge of the customer’s business and industry,” reports Harvard Business Review.
 Too often, sellers position solutions that aren’t a fit for the customer.

 Using SPI questioning methodology helps to build greater client insight.

 2) Build Knowledge-Based Trust

 Knowledge-based selling builds credibility.
 Credibility builds trust.
-One of the greatest source of knowledge-based selling come from our experience and how we relate this experience to addressing the requirements.
+One of the greatest sources of knowledge-based selling comes from our experience and how we relate this experience to addressing the customer requirements.
 Knowledge-based selling creates a perception of value in the mind of the client.
 It elevates and distinguishes a seller over their competitors.